The Parent’s Guide to Instagram (& How to Protect Your Kids on the Service)

 And remember that when you report something for spam, the person you report will not know it was you (in case your child is worried about retaliation).
 For more information on how to report abuse or bullying on Insta, you can check out their official help file on the topic here.
 You can also submit a manual report to Instagram if needed here.

 COMMUNICATION TRUMPS ALL

 Look, even if you get a degree on using and monitoring Instagram, the best thing you can do is talk with your kids about their usage.
 I frequently talk with my daughter about photos she's posted (in a positive, “that was a great photo!” way).
 I refresh her memory on a rule or two here and there out of the blue.

 When I see stories about “beauty pageants” occurring on Instagram, I'll tell her about the story, ask if that's going on in her school, ask if she's ever seen one and I try to reinforce why those things are negative in a conversational way.

-I’ve also made it clear to my kids that if they DO tell me about something bad that is happening to them or someone else on social media, that the result won’t automatically be that THEY get punished for confiding in me by losing access to their social networks.
-I’d rather be able to teach them how to handle / deal with idiots vs. them feeling like that either have to either keep silent or lose their access.
+I've also made it clear to my kids that if they DO tell me about something bad that is happening to them or someone else on social media, that the result won't automatically be that THEY get punished for confiding in me by losing access to their social networks.
+I'd rather be able to teach them how to handle and deal with idiots vs. them feeling like that either have to either keep silent or lose their access.

 How I handle my kid's Instagram usage probably varies from the way many others choose to, but I hope this post has at least allowed you to come away with a working knowledge of the service and how to keep your kids as protected – and monitored – as possible on the service.